-Following is a description of the valuation methodologies used for assets held both inside and outside of the Master Trust measured at fair value.
-There have been no changes in methodologies used at December 31, 2022 and 2021.
+Following is a description of the valuation methodologies used for assets measured at fair value.
+There have been no changes in methodologies used at December 31, 2023 and 2022.

 Cash and Cash Equivalents

 Valued at cost which approximates fair value.